main article: inculcation

 Link to original

-The geometry of a Lagrangian is behind the algebra of a chain complex it creates, it seems to me.
+• The geometry of a Lagrangian is behind the algebra of a chain complex called “variational bicomplex” that it creates, (apart from the optimization problem).
+I’ve not read much about it.

 probabilistic description of points